‘No one thinks it can happen to them’: Wrentham community devastated after 1-year-old drowns in pool

 “If you have a pool in your back yard, treat it like it’s a fire pit that’s raging, you have to watch it every second and you have to protect it, you wouldn’t let your child near it,” McGrath said.
 “Every little kid is going to look for that opening, and as soon as the adults aren’t looking…they’re going to grab that split second…and unfortunately, it ends in tragedy.”

-“No one thinks it can happen to them. and that’s why no one’s judgmental,” McGrath said.
-“And that’s because every time this happens, we all just look and say that could be me because who hasn’t lost track of their little one for ten seconds?”
+“No one thinks it can happen to them and that’s why no one’s judgmental,” McGrath said.
+“And that’s because every time this happens, we all just look and say that could be me because who hasn’t lost track of their little one for 10 seconds?”

 The drowning remains under investigation.